Skip to content

 Data Act: What IT teams need to implement now

-The Data Act will become applicable from 12.09.2025.
-It breaks down data silos, obliges manufacturers and operators to provide data access, and intervenes deeply in processes from IoT to the cloud.
-You profit if you harmonize data inventory, interfaces, and security controls early on.
+The Data Act applies from September 12, 2025.
+It breaks down data silos, obliges manufacturers and operators to provide data access, and reaches deeply into processes from IoT to cloud.
+Organizations benefit when they harmonize data inventories, interfaces and security controls early.

 Brief overview

-- Cloud switching and multi-cloud are strengthened; requirements for fair conditions and fees.
+• Cloud switching and multi-cloud are strengthened, with requirements for fair terms and fees.

-- No independent legal basis for personal data; GDPR remains paramount.
+• No standalone legal basis for personal data; GDPR remains the primary framework.

-- EU recommends model contract clauses; drafts are available, final partly still in flux.
+• The EU recommends model contract clauses; drafts are available, while some final details are still in flux.

 Why the topic is relevant now

-With the start of the application of the Data Act on 12.09.2025, the grace period ends.
-Companies must provide data access, secure it contractually, and protect it technically.
-Delays affect not only compliance but also business models: maintenance, after-sales services, and data-based offers will in future depend on transparent, secure data flows.
+When the Data Act starts to apply on September 12, 2025, the grace period ends.
+Companies must provide data access, secure it contractually and protect it technically.
+Delays affect not only compliance, but also business models: maintenance, after-sales services and data-driven offerings will depend on transparent, secure data flows in the future.

-In addition to the Data Act, the Cyber Resilience Act is another EU regulation coming into force that brings new obligations for manufacturers and has direct effects on the secure operation of solutions like the Sophos Firewall.
+In addition to the Data Act, the Cyber Resilience Act is another EU regulation that introduces new obligations for manufacturers and directly affects the secure operation of solutions such as Sophos Firewall.

-- Data access: Users of connected products receive access to raw and certain prepared data generated during use.
+• Data access: Users of connected products receive access to raw and certain processed data generated during use.
 Direct provision to third parties is required upon request.
-Gatekeepers according to DMA are excluded as recipients.
+Gatekeepers under the DMA are excluded as recipients.

-- Cloud switching: The Data Act reduces lock-in effects, promotes multi-cloud, and regulates fair conditions for switching.
+• Cloud switching: The Data Act reduces lock-in effects, promotes multi-cloud and regulates fair switching conditions.

-- Contract rules: Data licensing agreements between data holder and user become mandatory.
-The EU publishes non-binding model clauses for support.
+• Contract rules: Data license agreements between the data holder and the user become mandatory.
+The EU publishes non-binding model clauses to support implementation.

 Technical overview